Ecotrust/geosurvey/readme.md

 ```bash
 grunt server
 ```
+# Running Tests

+With the server running in port 9000, run the following commands for continuous test running.

-Unit tests will run whenever you save a file.
+Unit tests will run whenever you save a file:

 ```bash
 grunt c-unit
 ```

-End to end tests will run whenever you save a file.
+End to end tests will run whenever you save a file:

 ```bash